soala144/travel-list/README.md

-A project showing my skills on vasic react.
+A project showing my skills on basic react.

 Applied useState hook and some functions.